Bath

 Royal Crescent

-Royal Crescent is a building consisting of 30 identical houses built in a circular section, as seen in several places in England.
-The houses were constructed in the years 1767-1774, and they are considered one of the most distinguished Georgian buildings in the country.
+Royal Crescent is a row of buildings consisting of 30 identical houses that were built in a circular section.
+This type is seen in several places in England.
+The houses were built in the years 1767-1774, and they are considered one of the finest Georgian buildings in the country.
+It is also some of the most beautiful Palladian architecture in Bath.

 The Circus